Juminiy/gormx/README.md

 3. ~~⚠️(FeatureReported) AfterFind Hooks with Find Map: ~~map[string]any~~, *map[string]any, *[]map[string]any~~
 4. ✅(BugFix;2025.03.08) New Feature report: TenantID as a type do data isolation, can be overlapped: tenant_id, user_id, admin_id, operator_id, ...
 5. ⚠️New Plugin: codegen for gin+gorm, fiber+gorm short for `CodeGenerator`
-6. ⚠️New Plugin: optlock short for `OptimisticLock`
+6. ✅New Plugin: optlock short for `OptimisticLock`
 7. ✅Feature report: new type in tenants.ID, tenants.HideID

 > 2025.03.08